 I went to a conference a few months ago.
-One of the performers, a digitalisation specialist, said that seeing a successful implementation of digital processes is something he sees… Never.
+One of the performers, a lean manufacturing and digitalisation specialist, said that seeing a successful implementation of digital processes is something he sees… Never.

 Why?
 Because many of the manufacturing companies he was talking about don’t even have a website.
 They are far away from the digital world.
 They haven’t mapped their key processes for a lack of need.
 Therefore, they cannot tell you what are the places to save the most time at and what should remain manual work.

 “Hello!
 One AI and a blockchain for me.
 Please and thank you!”
 This is the endearing way how Ron Swanson ordered his waffles.
 Unfortunately, it doesn’t really work with digitalisation.
 So what are we left with?
 From having no website to making the jump to a digital and automated world with the help of an outside specialist who has never seen a successful implementation of such systems.

 I bet this is the point where you’d like to say it’s easier without digitalisation.

 Not Everything Needs Your Focus